M-o-a-T/moat-kv/docs/source/server_protocol.rst

 All of these steps are to be performed by the first nodes in the pre-joined chains.
-If these messages are not seen after ``clock/2`` seconds (counting from reception of the ``ping``, ``ticks`` or ``missing`` element that occured in the previous step), the second node is required to send them;
-the third node will take over after an additional ``clock/4`` interval, and so on.
+If these messages are not seen after ``clock/2`` seconds (counting from reception of the ``ping``, ``ticks`` or ``missing`` element that occured in the previous step), the second node in the chain is required to send them; the third node will take over after an additional ``clock/4`` interval, and so on.
 Of course, only messages originating from hosts on the correct chain shall suppress a node's transmission.

 ++++++++++++++
 Message graphs